 Share this Image On Your Site

-NCR Current Minimum Wage
+NCR Minimum Wage

-We work hard to get wage.
-While some are fortunate enough to work just because they wanted to, many of us will need to get money with dugo't pawis everyday to earn at least the minimum wage.
+We work hard to get our salary.
+While some are fortunate enough to work just because they wanted to, many of us will need to get money with dugo’t pawis everyday to earn at least the minimum wage.
 Those who work in non-agricultural industries such as call center agents, nurses, sales crew, teachers, sales staff, and others can earn at least Php 491 a day.

 Suppose you earn the minimum wage a day:

 Php 491 x 20 days = Php 9,820

 Then you must be earning around Php 10,000 a month, not including any bonus, holiday pay, and weekends.
 Then your SSS, Pag-IBIG, and PhilHealth contributions will also be deducted.